 Desserts like an Espresso crème brûlée with hazelnut biscotti and pistachio ice cream may be hard for some to resist but those with a savoury tooth may prefer the Munster cheese selection with Red Cliff chutney.
 And, to round it all off, the (very good) coffee comes with mini chocolate chip cookies...

 Restaurant Seats 60 (banqueting 60; outdoors, 18; private room, 20).
 L&D daily, 12-6pm & 6-9.30pm.
 A la carte (except for group menus).
 House wines from €18.50.
 Children welcome (high chair, childrens menu, baby changing facilities).
 Wheelchair friendly.
 Closed all Nov & Jan & Mon/Tue in low season (except bank hols).

 And so to bed, if you are lucky enough to have taken one of the gorgeous rooms.
 Beautifully and very comfortably furnished with separate seating areas, these romantic pads have superb views, excellent insulation from the sea breezes, top quality 6ft beds, flame effect remote control fires, 32" LCD flat screen televisions, internet access, direct dial telephone and a discreet, well organised kitchenette with tea and coffee making facilities and breakfast welcome pack.

-The bathroom may not be quite up to the exceptionally high spec of the room itself, but some have a full bath and all have power showers and some other extra features, such as magnifying shaving mirrors.
+Some bathrooms may not be quite up to the exceptionally high spec of the room itself, but all have power showers and some other extra features, such as magnifying shaving mirrors and some have a full bath.